 Frequent low-energy rockfalls permanently endanger the road traffic and the affected section between several tunnels.

-On the link road Chalais to Vercorin, the self-cleaning rockfall protection solution Canopy SC 500 has been implemented for maximum energies up to 500 kJ.
+On the link road Chalais to Vercorin, the self-cleaning rockfall protection solution Canopy SCC-500 has been implemented for maximum energies up to 500 kJ.

 Due to the extremely steep terrain up to the perpendicular, a